Requirements for Flight Preparation

 Additional Requirements for Strait of Georgia Flights

-- For solo flight across or along the Strait of Georgia, the forecast weather minima is no cloud ceiling below 6,000’ ASL, no precipitation, and a minimum (15) miles visibility.
+- Dual or solo flight across or along the Strait of Georgia, the forecast weather minima is no cloud ceiling below 6,000’ ASL, no precipitation, and a minimum (15) miles visibility.

 - Flight altitude over the Strait of Georgia must at all times be sufficiently high to enable maximum distance glide to land with the aircraft propeller windmilling.

-- Life jackets must be worn by students during Strait of Georgia crossings.
+- Belt-mounted life jackets must be worn by all persons on board single-engine aircraft during Strait of Georgia crossings.

 Additional Requirements for IFR Flight Training